Manuscript and Book Publication Award

 All tenure and tenure-track faculty are eligible to apply for a MBPA of up to $2,000 to assist them with fees associated with the preparation of scholarly manuscripts or creative artwork for publication.
 The level of overall funding will be dependent on the University's financial situation.

 - A copy of peer reviewers’ comments or approval letter from editor

 - A book contract provided by the publisher, if applicable

 - An invoice of publication costs from the publisher

 Please allow 2-3 weeks for applications to be processed.
 Each faculty cannot apply for the MBPA more than once during the same academic year.
 Additionally, the MBPA will not be granted more than once for the same project.
+Awarded funds must be used during the same academic year.
 In the event the publication amount exceeds $2000, departmental FREP can also be requested for publication expenses for the portion not covered by the MBPA request.
 Please note, applications will be reviewed until the budget is expended.